-RePEaT Reusable Bamboo Utensil
+Reusable Bamboo Utensil

 On top of that, most plastic silverware is made with BPA, a chemical that is absolutely terrible for your health (scientists have found links to cancer).
-The first step towards more eco-friendly travel is with reusable utensils.
+The first step towards more sustainable lifestyles and travel is with reusable utensils.
 That’s why we were so excited when we found the To-Go Ware RePEaT Reusable Bamboo Utensil!

 Bamboo Drinking Straw

 I once saw this video and practically broke down in tears.
 Marine life everywhere is threatened because of our plastic consumption.
-For some reason every bartender, barista, and restaurant think that we need a plastic straw for our drinks.
+For some reason every bartender, barista, and restaurant thinks that we need a plastic straw for our drinks.

-We love our Little Sun!
+We love our to travel with a solar-powered lamp!
 We just got it a week ago and have already had to use it a number of times when we were low on light.
-This cute little device is a solar powered lamp.
-It can be used on a table, hung around your neck, or attached to a bicycle.
-Five hours of sunlight will yield five hours of bright illumination.
-European readers can find the product on WaterNLife.
-Non-Europeans can check here for the most up to date prices.
+This little device is a solar-powered lamp and is a completely environmentally safe product.

 Washing your clothes while traveling is never fun.
 That’s why we were super pumped to get the Scrubba.
-A tiny and lightweight mobile laundry machine.
+Which is a tiny and lightweight mobile laundry machine.
 Just put your dirty clothes in the bag, add water and soap, seal and scrub away.
 Now you can literally wash your clothes anywhere there is water.

 We have raved about our Lifestraw Go’s in past posts and for good reason!
 This water bottle is extremely durable, BPA free, and lets us fill up in anywhere in the world because of the filter inside.
 The filter inside lasts for 1000 liters and will filter out 99.9999% of waterborne bacteria and 99.9% of waterborne protozoa.